chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

 YILINX: Programming bitstream to flash...
 ```

-As expected, the bitstream is written and saved in our target directory.
+As expected, the bitstream is also written and saved within our target's output path.

-Filename: target/or_gate.bit
+Filename: target/yilinx/or_gate.bit
 ``` text
 1101111111001010111111100111110000111101001100101
 ```